-Although this progression tracks an expanding perspective and set of objectives, it is still dominated by what procurement alone can and should do.
-But no function is an island, and by acting unilaterally we can achieve success, but only so much.
+Although procurement’s evolution has led to an expanded set of objectives, our priorities are still dominated by what we can and should do alone.
+But no function is an island.
+We can achieve success by acting unilaterally, but only so much.

-When we learn to collaborate with others, making joint efforts for shared benefits, we not only increase the potential for value creation, we open the door to new types of value.
+When we learn to collaborate with others, trading joint efforts for shared benefits, we not only increase our potential for value creation, we also open the door to new types of value.
 Nothing worth having is easy to get, and a state of effective collaboration is no exception.
 In fact, achieving a state of mutually received advantage requires procurement to completely alter some of the ways we’ve worked – and thought – in the past.

 We can no longer think of our objectives as being at odds with those of our suppliers: Information must be hoarded for the leverage it could represent in a negotiation.
 We pay a dollar more, and the supplier adds a dollar to their profit margin.
 We insist on better prices, so they reduce our service levels.
 There can only be one winner, which requires a loser – and no procurement professional intends to be that.

-In a state of collaboration, none of those old lessons apply.
-Information has no value unless it is shared in a way that advances the causes of all parties.
+In a collaborative environment, none of those old lessons apply.
+Sharing is the rule rather than the exception.
+Information has limited value unless it is shared in a way that advances the causes of all parties.
 We invest a dollar – as does the supplier – and the joint effort pays dividends for both sides.
-Contracts become about innovation and advantage rather than enforcing service levels.
+Contracts are about innovation and advantage rather than enforcing service levels.
 Both parties are able to ‘win’ in ways that do not represent the need to dominate or squabble over a zero sum solution.